A Guide to the Architectural Woodwork Standards

 Millwork Specifications and Requirements

-This Standards includes information on standing and running trim, door frames, window frames, sashes, blinds and shutters, screens, and ornamental and miscellaneous millwork composed of solid wood and/or sheet products and their related parts.
-It covers millwork specifications in detail, as well as compliance requirements.
+This section of the Standards includes information on standing and running trim, door frames, window frames, sashes, blinds and shutters, screens, and ornamental and miscellaneous millwork composed of solid wood and/or sheet products and their related parts.

 Wood veneer matching, in particular, is a richly complex area, so there are numerous veneer match defaults in the Standards to support and guide woodworkers and design professionals.
 With wood veneer matching, it’s possible to achieve various visual effects and alter the appearance of a panel or even of a whole room.
 There is an art to matching, using the natural repeat of the grain from leaf to leaf and arranging the leaves to create a variety of decorative patterns and effects on each panel, and then matching the panels together.